alexhgh/Project_Chat/projects/proj1_chat/spec.md

 ##### What python libraries can I use?

-Our solution code imports select, socket, and sys.
-You should not import any other python libraries without asking first on Piazza.
+Our solution code imPORTs select, socket, and sys.
+You should not imPORT any other python libraries without asking first on Piazza.

 ##### How do I figure out the IP address to use to connect to my chat server?